danial-31/hardhat/README.md

-# Sample Hardhat Project
+# Project Final for Beta Token Gaming

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This final project is for Game that uses blockchain technology for early access tokens

-Try running some of the following tasks:
+Dont delete:

 ```shell
 npx hardhat help